psztorc/Truthcoin/docs/README.md

 ### Whitepaper

+1. There is an error in the description of RBCR.
+The first column of the U matrix is transformed, as in the statistical technique of PCA, into the first score and loading.
+It is the first Score which becomes the new reputation vector.
-1. Change terminology: "Voting Period" implies that what-is-being-discussed is "the time it takes to vote".
+2. Change terminology: "Voting Period" implies that what-is-being-discussed is "the time it takes to vote".
 Instead, call it "Intervote Period", or "Voting Cycle Length" or something.
-2. Emphasize that Tau-'Voting' and Tau-'Unsealing' really not vary anywhere near as much as Tau-'Idle'.
-Voting/Unsealing need to be more or less fixed at 1000 or so blocks.
+2. Emphasize that Tau-'Voting' and Tau-'Unsealing' really do not vary anywhere near as much as Tau-'Idle'.
+In fact, Voting/Unsealing need to be more or less fixed at 1000 or so blocks.
 3. Explain the {'free option' to own a future Branch} better.
 4. Change the Encryption Vote Seal method of voting to the Hash-Publish as described on forum.
 5. Emphasize that Auditors fight over Pooled Trading Fees: